 - c.
 Other.
 No business. - 6.
 Correspondence, Announcements and Other.

-a.
+The meeting was adjourned at 3:28.
+Community Health Endowment a.
 Other.
 K. Bolz noted the note from the Echo Collective on page 31 that outlines the positive impact of CHE's award to the nonprofit.